Dappstr/Book-Reviews/CPP_OOP(Forouzan)/README.md

+05/30/2022 EDIT: For some reason this review got overwritten with my github.io webpage.
+I had a copy of the review saved locally and just re-pasted it.

 Book goes into decent detail visually with code examples regarding some of the primitive language functionalities such as types, loops, conditionals, functions, et cetera.
 However like all things read, some skepticism is healthy.

 Section 7.2.4 which goes into function inlining incorrectly states that if the body of a function is "short" (whatever that means, a metric or quantification was not defined for what is determined to be "short") then the body of the function will be inherently inlined.
 While this is somewhat true, it's also not.